raycris/Raycris-ui/README.md

 # Raycris-ui

-It is a library with multiple components for React, these components can be use for Typescript and JavaScrit.
+It is a library with multiple components for React, these components can be use for Typescript and as well JavaScript.
 Below you will get all information how to use them.

 # Usage